Tesco product packaging in Thailand is misleading

 Apparently, she had gone to a Tesco Lotus store in Bangkok and, in her hurry, grabbed what she thought was the same packet of white, scented garbage bags she always buys.
 When she got home, however, she discovered instead of the brand name garbage bags made by a Thai company she usually buys, she ended up with garbage bags made by Tesco.

 The problem?
 Tesco had repackaged their Tesco brand of garbage bags so that they looked so similar to the brand name bags, you really needed to look carefully to tell the difference.

 Intrigued by this, I visited a Tesco Lotus supermarket in Bangkok and made an effort to check Tesco product packaging.
-Imagine my surprise when I saw product after product, literally hundreds of them, either repackaged with new packaging so it closely resembles the brand name product, or it’s a completely new Tesco product created to look the same as the brand name one.
+Imagine my surprise when I saw product after product, hundreds of them, either repackaged with new packaging so it closely resembles the brand name product, or a completely new Tesco product created to look the same as the brand name one.

 Interestingly, Richard Barrow’s website also has a similar story on the misleading Tesco product packaging in Thailand, and his photographs are even more worrying.

 Personally, I also think it is a little sad Tesco currently packages their brand’s products like this as, frankly, there is no need.

 After all, Tesco brand products are usually excellent quality, and cheaper than the brand name, so most people probably do not need to be cojoled into buying them with packaging that looks similar to the brand name product.